Sovereignty

-Sovereignty can generally be defined as supreme authority.
-Sovereignty entails hierarchy within the state, as well as external autonomy for states.
-In any state, sovereignty is assigned to the person, body, or institution that has the ultimate authority over other people in order to establish a law or change existing laws.
+Sovereignty can generally be defined as supreme, independent control and lawmaking authority over a territory.
+It finds expression in the power to rule and make law.
+Sovereignty entails hierarchy within a state as well as external autonomy for states.
+In any state, sovereignty is assigned to the person, body or institution that has the ultimate authority over other people and to change existing laws.
 In political theory, sovereignty is a substantive term designating supreme legitimate authority over some polity.
-In international law, sovereignty is the exercise of power by a state.
+Under international law, sovereign states are all considered equal, and no state can interfere with the internal affairs of another sovereign state.
+While Article 2(7) of the UN Charter explicitly recognizes the sovereignty of states, and in general there is a principle of non-interference in the domestic affairs of sovereign states, the UN Security Council’s Chapter VII powers clearly contemplate the use of force against a state when necessary to restore peace.
+Further, the recent Responsibility to Protect (R2P) authorizes the United Nations to take action to “avert a humanitarian catastrophe” within a state when that state’s government cannot or will not act.

+A state is generally considered to have sovereignty over a territory when it has consistently exercised state authority there without objection from other states.
 De jure sovereignty refers to the legal right to do so; de facto sovereignty refers to the factual ability to do so.
 This can become an issue of special concern upon the failure of the usual expectation that de jure and de facto sovereignty exist at the place and time of concern, and reside within the same organization.

 Etymology

-The term arises from the unattested Vulgar Latin's *superanus, (itself derived form of Latin super – "over") meaning "chief", "ruler".
-Its spelling, which varied from the word's first appearance in English in the fourteenth century, was influenced by the English reign.
+The term arises from the unattested Vulgar Latin *superanus (itself a derived form of Latin super – "over") meaning "chief", "ruler".
+Its spelling, which has varied since the word's first appearance in English in the 14th century, was influenced by the English word "reign".

 Concepts

-The concept of sovereignty has multiple conflicting components, varying definitions, and diverse and inconsistent applications throughout history.
-The current notion of state sovereignty contains four aspects consisting of territory, population, authority and recognition.
+The concept of sovereignty has had multiple conflicting components, varying definitions, and diverse and inconsistent applications throughout history.
+The current notion of state sovereignty contains four aspects: territory, population, authority and recognition.
 According to Stephen D. Krasner, the term could also be understood in four different ways: